hatchetProject/QuEST/README.md

 ### Usage
 1. For Latent Diffusion and Stable Diffusion experiments, first download relvant checkpoints following the instructions in the [latent-diffusion](https://github.com/CompVis/latent-diffusion/tree/main) and [stable-diffusion](https://github.com/CompVis/stable-diffusion#weights) repos from CompVis.
 We currently use sd-v1-4.ckpt for Stable Diffusion.
 2. The calibration data for LSUN-Bedrooms/Churches and Stable Diffusion (COCO) can be downloaded from the [Q-Diffusion](https://github.com/Xiuyu-Li/q-diffusion/tree/master) repository.
 We will upload the calibration data for ImageNet soon.
-3. Use the following commands to reproduce the models. act_bit=4 additionally use token-wise quantization, which does not effect computation efficiency.
+3. Use the following commands to reproduce the models. act_bit=4 additionally use channel-wise quantization on a more hardware-friendly dimension, which reduces computation cost.
 Also, exclude the --running_stat argument for W4A4 quantization.
 ```
 # LSUN-Bedrooms (LDM-4)
 python sample_diffusion_ldm_bedroom.py -r models/ldm/lsun_beds256/model.ckpt -n 100 --batch_size 20 -c 200 -e 1.0  --seed 40 --ptq  --weight_bit <4 or 8> --quant_mode qdiff --cali_st 20 --cali_batch_size 32 --cali_n 256 --quant_act --act_bit <4 or 8> --a_sym --a_min_max --running_stat --cali_data_path <cali_data_path> -l <output_path>